 Keep your old cancelled passport in a safe place.
 It’s still your best source of personal identity and can be used as such, if you lose your new one and need to apply for a replacement.

 For further information on what to do after you receive your new passport, check here.

 Renewing a passport is not difficult, if you carefully follow the directions and include the correct documents, photo, and fees.

-Mail it securely, get a receipt.
-And before you know it, your new U.S. pass-port will be in your hands.
+Mail it securely and get a receipt.
+Before you know it, your new U.S. passport will be in your hands.